UncleRus/MultiOSD/doc/source/lowlevel/console.rst

 Console
 =======

-MultiOSD offers low-level configuration console.
-To use it you will need terminal software and COM-port (it can be any USB-UART connector, like FTDI or Prolific pl2303).
+MultiOSD offers the low-level configuration console.
+To use it you'll need terminal software and serial port (it can be any USB-UART connector, like FTDI or Prolific pl2303).

 1. Run your terminal software.
 2. Connect MultiOSD to COM-port.
-3. Open port with baudrate **57600**.
+3. Open the port with baudrate **57600**.
 4. Press reset button on MultiOSD.
 5. Wait for message ``READY``.
 6. Type ``config`` and press ``Enter``.
 Entered characters will not be displayed.
    If you were mistaken you'll see ``BOOT`` message.
 Just press reset "Reset" and try again.
-7. After that you'll see command promt
+7. After that you'll see the command prompt

 ::